cksystemsteaching/selfie/book.md

 So far, the model of our RISC-U ISA is *closed* in the sense that there is no mechanism to input information from and output information to the *environment* of the machine.
 There are all these bits stored in the machine but we cannot change them and cannot see them either.
 No *input/output* abbreviated *IO* puts us in a catch-22 situation.
 How can a machine run whatever code we like if there is no code in the machine, in particular no code that can instruct the machine to get the code we like into the machine?

 There are actually two problems here.
 Firstly, whenever a computer is turned on all its registers, program counter, and main memory are usually *zeroed*, that is, all its bits are 0.
 In particular, there is no code in main memory, and no data as well, nothing.
-Secondly, even if there was code in main memory, we could only have the machine run that code and nothing else as long as their is no way to get other code into the machine.
+Secondly, even if there was code in main memory, we could only have the machine run that code and nothing else as long as their is no way to get other code and data into the machine.

 The first problem is a *bootstrapping* problem, the second is just lack of IO.
 The bootstrapping problem is solved as follows.
 When a machine is turned on, its CPU is connected not just to zeroed main memory but also to some small non-volatile memory that contains code known as *firmware* often called *BIOS* which stands for *Basic Input/Output System*.
 Initially, the program counter points to the first firmware instruction, and not to anything in main memory, and all code is fetched from firmware rather than main memory.
 Thus the CPU executes firmware when turned on!

-The initial purpose of firmware is to instruct the machine how to get code into main memory.
-Firmware also contains other code that may be executed later when the machine is up and running code from main memory but this is not important here...
+The initial purpose of firmware is instructing the machine how to get code from some external source into main memory which is called *booting* the machine.
+The code is typically operating system code while the external source may be a solid state drive or harddrive or even a network connection.
+Firmware also contains other code that may be executed later after booting when the machine is up and running code from main memory but this is not important here.
+Booting the machine ends with a special instruction in firmware that makes the CPU switch the program counter from firmware to main memory and point to the first instruction of the operating system code that was just put there during booting.

+From then on, the machine executes code from main memory until it is turned off or restarted...

 ### Instructions